Poor Things costumes

 Credit: Searchlight

 Like most of us, Bella wears the colours which fit her mood.
-In one scene, she wears a burnt orange dress which is more restrictive than anything else in her wardrobe: “It’s like a really complex, quite ugly color,” Holly tells The Playlist.
+In one scene, she wears a burnt orange dress which is more restrictive than anything else in her wardrobe: “It’s like a really complex, quite ugly color,” Hannah tells The Playlist.

 “It’s got some military motifs, the sailor color, the frogging up the arm, the frog around the waist.
 So it’s pretty ugly.
 It’s supposed to be.
 It’s from her unhappy time.
 This dress would’ve looked better in a corset.
 But again, she is in this house, she’s trying to escape.
 And it wouldn’t enter her head because she hasn’t lived through, she hasn’t sort of learned that that’s what you do.”